Pylons/pyramid/docs/api/request.rst

    .. attribute::  response_*

-      In Pyramid 1.0, you could set attributes on a :class:`pyramid.request.Request` which influenced the behavor of
+      In Pyramid 1.0, you could set attributes on a :class:`pyramid.request.Request` which influenced the behavior of
       *rendered* responses (views which use a :term:`renderer` and which don't directly return a response).
 These attributes began with ``response_``, such as ``response_headerlist``.
 If you needed to